 Many kids are starting to form their first real friendships in preschool.
 But others don’t seem to know how.
+They may have trouble listening, understanding social cues, and other skills needed to make friends.
 Here are ways to help your preschooler through the process of making friends.

-Some young kids don’t think about who they choose as a friend, but rather who might choose them.
-Explore with your child what she thinks makes someone a good friend.
-If that’s too complex a concept, ask her who she thinks is a good friend.
-What is it about that person she likes?
+Some preschoolers don’t think about who they choose as a friend, but rather who might choose them.
+Explore with your child what makes someone a good friend.
+If that’s too complex a concept, ask who your child thinks is a good friend.
+What makes your child feel that way about that person?

-Prompt your child to think about traits, like generosity (“Does she share with other kids?”) or things they have in common (“Does she tell knock-knock jokes, too?”).
+Prompt your child to think about traits, like generosity (“Does Taylor share with other kids?”) or things they have in common (“Does Mei tell knock-knock jokes, too?”).

 Starting conversations about values early can make it easier to keep talking about them as your preschooler gets older.
 That doesn’t mean telling your child what you think is wrong or right.
 It means talking about things that are important to you.